-- 12 months in an accredited RCY training position, attending a minimum of 4 outpatient endocrine clinics per week - 12 months minimum in an accredited core clinical training position, attending a minimum of 3 endocrine outpatient clinics or 2 endocrine outpatient clinics per week and an inpatient load with equivalent workload of one outpatient clinic per week - 12 months maximum in an approved non-core training position.
+- 12 months in an accredited required clinical year (RCY) training position, attending a minimum of 4 outpatient endocrine clinics per week. - 12 months minimum in an accredited core clinical training position, attending a minimum of 3 endocrine outpatient clinics or 2 endocrine outpatient clinics per week, and an inpatient load with equivalent workload of one outpatient clinic per week. - 12 months maximum in an approved non-core training position.